NetBrainAPI/NetBrain-REST-API-R10.1/REST APIs Documentation/Tenants and Domains Management/Add Domain API.md

         "Create a domain failed! -
             {
                 "statusCode":791000
-                "statusDescription":"Null parameter: the parameter 'maximumNodes' cannot be null."
+                "statusDescription":"Null parameter: the parameter 'licenseInfo' cannot be null."
             }"

 ###################################################################################################################